Llangwm, Pembrokeshire: Sport

 Llangwm Rowing Club uses Celtic Longboats at sea.
-Llangwm Rugby Club and cricket club are both active and consistently highly placed in their respective Pembrokeshire Leagues.
+Llangwm Rugby Club and cricket club are both active.

 Culture

 In 2014, residents of the village performed a musical piece to mark the centenary of the beginning of World War I. Entitled "WW1 – A Village Opera", the work, written by Pembrokeshire author and poet Peter George, with music by Llangwm resident Sam Howley, wove the stories of villagers affected by the war into the greater political narrative of the buildup to war.

-Llangwm is home to Pembrokeshire's newest literary festival, established by Michael Pugh.
+Llangwm is home to Pembrokeshire's newest literary festival, the Llangwm Literary Festival.
 The festival, held each August, includes activities for both adults and for children, including creative writing and art workshops.
-Festival events are hosted in venues around the village, with accessible pricing.
-The festival has welcomed various well-known people including Griff Rhys Jones, Tristan Gooley, Ferdinand Mount, Peter Chand, Diana Darke, Harry Mount, David Horspool, Bobo Lo and Brian John to talk about such subjects as Wales, comedy, history, tragedy and navigation.
-Local artists, including Graham Brace, Ian Jacob, Anne Farrell-Doyle, Fran Evans and Fiona Cutting, have also featured.
+Festival events are hosted in venues around the village.
+The festival has welcomed various people including Griff Rhys Jones, Tristan Gooley, Ferdinand Mount, Diana Darke, David Horspool and Brian John to talk about such subjects as Wales, comedy, history, tragedy and navigation.
+Local artists have also featured.